 You turn off the lights, wash your face, brush your teeth, and hop into bed.
 Once you’ve settled in, you roll over andddddd pick up your phone to do some last-minute checks.

-Another hour goes by before you actually attempt to go to sleep, which takes some doing because, despite the hour, your brain feels very alert.
+Another hour goes by before you attempt to sleep, which takes some doing because, despite the hour, your brain feels very alert.

-Additionally, all that scrolling and responding is over-stimulating your brain during a time of day when you should be doing the opposite.
+Additionally, scrolling and responding is overstimulating your brain during a time of day when you should be doing the opposite.

 Even if you have good intentions, when you set your phone beside your bed, every buzz, ding, and ping is like squirting ice water on your meant-to-be-sleeping brain.

 Never mind the fact that sober scrolling can be anxiety-producing.
-Seeing pictures of friends partying or strolling down the uglier side part of memory lane can keep you up at night even more.
+Seeing pictures of friends partying or strolling down the uglier side of memory lane can keep you up even more at night.